NautilusTrader

 api_secretNoneAPI secret; loaded from environment variables (see below) when omitted.

-product_types(SPOT,)Product types tuple; SPOT uses CASH, FUTURES uses MARGIN account.
+product_types(SPOT,)Product types tuple; SPOT uses spot_account_type (default CASH), FUTURES uses MARGIN.

 base_url_http_spotNoneOverride for Kraken Spot REST base URL.